-Operations, performance, and costs are managed by the Authority.
+Operations, performance, and costs are managed by the Service Provider, PSEG-LI, and overseen by the Authority.
 The management team includes engineering, legal, financial, accounting, and management professionals.
 The organization of this management team is described below.
-Through a competitive procurement process, the Authority selected Public Service Electric Group (PSEG) through its wholly owned subsidiary, PSEG-LI, to operate LIPA's T&D System under a twelve-year OSA beginning January 1, 2014.
+Through a competitive procurement process, the Authority selected Public Service Enterprise Group (PSEG) through its wholly owned subsidiary, PSEG-LI, to operate LIPA's T&D System under a twelve-year OSA beginning January 1, 2014.